pgjones/quart-db/docs/how_to_guides/migrations.rst

         ...

 ``valid_migration`` should check that the migration was successful and the data in the database is as expected.
-It can just ``return True`` if this is something you'd prefer to skip.
+It can be omitted if this is something you'd prefer to skip.

 Transactions
 ------------